 Teaching and subject expertise

-My teaching career began in 1998 in Further Education where I taught on a range o f Post 16 qualifications at a range of levels.
+My teaching career began in 1998 in further education where I taught on a range of Post 16 qualifications at a range of levels.
 I also led course areas and curriculum development.
 From FE I moved into secondary education choosing to work in a large school in an area of high deprivation.
-I held a variety of middle and senior leadership roles during my time at the school culminating in the role of Head of Sixth Form before taking up the position of Senior Lecturuer in Initial Teacher Education at Canterbury Christ Chruch.
+I held a variety of middle and senior leadership roles during my time at the school culminating in the role of Head of Sixth Form before taking up the position of Senior Lecturer in Initial Teacher Education at Canterbury Christ Chruch.

-During my time to date at CCCU I have had the privilege of contributing to and leading a range of programmes including PGCE 14-19, PGCE 7-14, GTP (now School Direct), PGCE and BA(Hons) Primary Education.
+During my time to date at CCCU I have successfully contributed to, and led to a range of programmes including PGCE 14-19, PGCE 7-14, GTP (now School Direct), PGCE and BA(Hons) Primary Education.
 My most recent role as Director of Primary Initial Teacher Education saw me lead our PG and UG primary education (ITE) provision and a large team of around 50 staff and over 1000 students.
 I held the post of Director of Primary ITE for 5 years prior to my appointment to Faculty Director fo Learning and Teaching.

 My teaching expertise centres around the educational landscape both in terms of policy and practice, leadership and culture as well as general pedagogy and classroom practice.

-Mentoring is a key element of my work and philosophy and I am a mentor for those completing Advance HE fellowship, as well as being an assessor, for those on the Advance HE Aurora Female Leadership programme, where I am also a role model and I currently mentor four early career teachers working in primary education.
+Mentoring is a key element of my work and philosophy and I am a mentor for those completing Advance HE fellowships, as well as being an assessor, for those on the Advance HE Aurora Female Leadership Programme, where I am also a role model and I currently mentor several early career teachers working in primary education.

-In 2019 I was awareded Senior Fellowship of Advance HE.
+In 2019 I was awarded Senior Fellowship of Advance HE.

 I have been an external examiner and sat as an external on different validation panels, something I also undertake internally within the University.

-I serve as a Chair of Governors in a Local Authority CofE Primary School having been appointed to the Interim Executive Board in 2014 with the remit of supporting the school to move out of special measures.
+I serve as a Chair of Governors in a Local Authority CofE Primary School having been appointed to the Interim Executive Board in 2014 and have overseen its development from a school in significant special measures to one that is now good with outstanding features.

-Frequently, I review educational books and book proposals on behalf of a range of publishers, including Routledge, Critical Publishing and Sage.
+Frequently, I review educational books and book proposals on behalf of a range of publishers, including Routledge, Open University Press, Critical Publishing and Sage.

 I have presented at a range of conferences and events.